jblair87/foundation/partner.md

     </div>
     <div class="accordion-row-body">
       <p>Oppia aspires to help millions of learners, but our impact is limited by our resources.
 Additional funds will help us to help more learners develop the skills they need to succeed.
 Your generous donation will go directly towards improving content (e.g. hiring teachers to create, review, and improve lessons) or improving the student experience (e.g. keeping the Oppia.org website up and running).</p>
-      <p>Oppia has a proven process for scaling its reach and impacting more learners.
+      <p>Oppia has a scalable process for extending its reach and impacting more learners.
 Every dollar empowers us to scale that much more quickly.</p>
       <p>
         <form action="https://www.paypal.com/cgi-bin/webscr" method="post">
           <input type="hidden" name="cmd" value="_s-xclick"><!--_-->